Xoeseko/sdg.market/questions.md

 7. Is it not dangerous to have access tokens accessible through the API ?
 8. Adding a simple jupyter notebook with some images rendered ended up becoming 98% of the project...
 In terms of bytes most likely is that really represetntative of work put into the project ?
 9. Since all the information on the project value is stored on a central server isn't it actually centralized rather than decentralized
+10. As raised by Bayar, the gamification is interesting so is the valuation possibility but what about capital gains, dividends or interests..?
+These questions deserve reflection.